at083/fod-jenkins-mcp/README.md

 - Credentials are never returned or echoed.
 - All input is validated and sanitized.
 - Batch operations are parallelized for efficiency but never leak sensitive data.

+## Note: Testing for this MCP is still underway.
+Please report any and all issues encountered.